Guest Posts

 Nundkol Lake

 Nundakol Lake is located at an altitude of about 3,500 m and a short distance from Gangabal Lake.
 From the lake, you can see the sights of Mount Harmukh.
 The serene environment around the lake can easily capture your heart.
-Summer is a great time to visit here as the lake, as located on high altitudes, freezes in winter.
+Summer is a great time to visit here as the lake, located on high altitudes, freezes in winter.
 The routes also become inaccessible from December to February.

 It offers an ideal setting for camping with opportunities for fishing here.
 Make sure you have the permission needed for it.
 Carry all the gear that you need for it like fishing sticks and baits.